itsallcode/itsallcode.github.io/content/2019/03/09/time-recording-tool.md

     - Working time of 8h Monday to Friday
     - Mandatory break of 45 minutes after 6 hours of working

-# Architectural descisions
+# Architectural Descsions

-The architecture separates business logic (sub-project logic) from the user interface (textui).
+The architecture separates business logic (sub-project logic) from the user interface (`textui`).
 This allows you to add additional user interfaces e.g. using JavaFX or Swing.

 We use JSON for storage because this enables the user to manually make changes (e.g. add a sick day).
 So we can keep the user interface as simple as possible.

 # Example data file